cpratim/Project-Euler/README.md

 # Project-Euler
-Collection of solved Project Euler problems in C++ (https://projecteuler.net/).
+Collection of solved Project Euler problems in C++ (https://projecteuler.net/) by Pratim Chowdhary and Karun Ram.

 The intent of this collection is not to provide answers to the problems.
 It solely intends to showcase solution techniques for educational value.